infraflakes/kiru/README.md

 ---

 > [!CAUTION]
-> `Kiru` is still in early development, breaking changes might happen!
+> `kiru` is still in early development, breaking changes may happen.

-With **kiru** you declare multiple git repos, write strongly-typed syntax, and chain functions into concurrent pipelines, **all in one DSL**.
+With kiru you declare multiple git repos, write shell functions once, and wire them into concurrent pipelines — all in one DSL.

 ## Why kiru?

 Keeping several git repositories in sync usually means a folder of brittle shell scripts or a separate Makefile per project.
-Scattered, hard to read, and easy to break in ways you only notice once something is already running. **kiru** gives you one small DSL to declare your repos, write the shell commands you already know as functions, and wire them into concurrent or sequential pipelines.
+Scattered, hard to read, and easy to break in ways you only notice once something is already running.

+kiru gives you one small DSL to declare your repos, write the shell commands you already know as reusable functions, and wire them into concurrent or sequential pipelines.

-The part we care about most: **kiru statically validates your config**.
-It catches invalid syntax, undefined variables, and broken function references *before* anything executes so you spot mistakes while editing, not halfway through a deploy.
+The part we care about most: **kiru validates your config before running anything**.
+It catches invalid syntax, undefined variables, and broken function references at config-check time — so you spot mistakes while editing, not halfway through a deploy.

-**Kiru** is when Infrastructure as Code meets local task runner.

 ---

 ## Quick start

-Get the binary via [Releases](https://github.com/infraflakes/kiru/releases) or this quick script:

 ```bash
 curl -sSf https://raw.githubusercontent.com/infraflakes/kiru/main/install.sh | sh
 ```

-Config lives at `~/.config/kiru/main.kiru`.
-Override with `-c <path>`.
-With `KIRU_CWD=1` set, the default instead resolves to `main.kiru` in the current directory.
+The default config is at `~/.config/kiru/main.kiru`.
+Override with `-c <path>` or set `KIRU_CWD=1` to use `./main.kiru` instead.

 A `.kiru` file reads like the shell you already write: